yorkbill/get-support/opencase.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Support**.
 1. Click **View all** from the Recent support cases widget.

 To view closed or resolved cases use the filter option to retrieve cases in any status.
-If you're a classic infrastructure user, and you don't see a listing of a previous case, go to **View archived cases**.
+If you're a classic infrastructure user, and you don't see a listing of a previous case, go to **View classic infrastructure cases**.
 {: tip}

 ## Searching for support cases